asp2peaK/NeonJump/README.md

 # NeonJump by [asp2peaK](https://github.com/asp2peaK)

+> ⚠️ **Educational Project Notice**
+>
+> This is a learning project created for educational purposes.
+The code may contain non-optimal solutions,
+> experimental approaches, and areas for improvement.
+Feel free to suggest better implementations or
+> point out potential optimizations.
+Learning through coding is a journey, and this project represents
+> one step in that journey.

 NeonJump is a dynamic platformer game built with Phaser 3, featuring neon-styled graphics and challenging gameplay mechanics.
 Navigate through increasingly difficult levels, collect glowing orbs, and master the art of double jumping while dealing with various platform types.

 ## About